8th of April 2024

 Of course, not all cacao is created equally.
 The quality, taste, and nutrition of cacao can differ drastically depending on where it’s grown and how it’s processed.
 In general, the healthier the land and simpler the process, the better.

-Our T.cacao 100% organic cacao powder is the purest form of cacao you can feed your body.
+Our 100% Full Spectrum Cacao Powder is the purest form of cacao you can feed your body.
 And if you prefer something a little less intense, we invite you to try one of our dark chocolate bars made with just two ingredients: cacao and organic cane sugar.